Cosmic-Infinity/Bingo/README.md

 4. `Play` is the main game.
 The numbers from _GeneratedList.txt_ is shown one by one for it to be announced.
 5. `Check_Result` is used once someone wins.
 Input how far down the random list you are, then enter the numbers of the winning card to check for a mismatch.
 6. `Save_Location` as the name implies, saves the location of the output files.
 By default it saves to _Desktop_

+P.S.
+The project was made in BlueJ so an easy way to use it will be to open it in BlueJ directly using the _package.bluej_ file